AGM Belief Revision, Semantically: Preliminaries

-In this article we use \basechange\ operators to model multiple revision, which is the process of incorporating multiple new beliefs into the present beliefs held by an agent, in a consistent way (whenever that is possible).
+In this article, we use \basechange\ operators to model revision, which is the process of incorporating new beliefs into the present beliefs held by an agent, in a consistent way (whenever that is possible).
 We define change operators over a base logic as follows. \begin{definition} Let $ \mathbb{B} = (\MC{L},\Omega,\models,\Bases,\Cup) $ be a base logic.
-A function $ \circ: \Bases \times \Bases \to \Bases $ is called a \emph{multiple base change operator over $ \mathbb{B} $}. \end{definition}
+A \emph{{\basechange} operator for $ \mathbb{B} $} is a function $ \circ: \Bases \times \Bases \to \Bases $. \end{definition}

+Note that this definition differs from the commonly encountered belief change setting where a belief state from $\Bases$ is revised by just a single formula from $\MC{L}$, producing a new belief state from $\Bases$ as result.
+It should be clear that this simpler setting can be simulated by our more general framework; one just needs to require that $\Bases$ comprises all singleton sets $\{\varphi\}$ for any $\varphi \in \MC{L}$.

-We will use multiple \basechange\ operators in the ``standard'' way of the belief change community: the first parameter represents the actual beliefs of an agent, the second parameter contains the new beliefs.
+We will use \basechange\ operators in the ``standard'' way of the belief change community: the first parameter represents the actual beliefs of an agent, the second parameter contains the new beliefs.
 The operator then yields the agent's revised beliefs.
-The term ``multiple'' references the fact that the second input to $\circ$ is not just a single sentence, but a belief base that may consist of several sentences.
-For convenience, we will henceforth drop the term ``multiple'' and simply speak of \basechange\ operators instead.

 So far, the pure notion of \basechange\ operator is unconstrained and can be instantiated by an arbitrary binary function over bases.
 Obviously, this does not reflect the requirements or expectations one might have when speaking of a revision operator.
-Hence, in line with the traditional approach, we will consider additional constraints (so-called ``postulates'') for \basechange\ operators, in order to capture the gist of revisions.
+Hence, in line with the traditional approach, we will consider additional constraints (\sauerwald{called} ``postulates'') for \basechange\ operators, in order to capture the gist of revisions.